How to Make Vegetarian Chili

 Vegetable Chili Anyone?

 A hot bowl of chili on a cold winters night; what could be better when the weather starts to become cold?
-If you don't eat any meats or hamburger you can still enjoy a hearty bowl of vegetable chili.
+Vegetable chili is an easy to prepare meal any time of year of course and If you don't eat meat you can still enjoy a hearty bowl of vegetarian chili.
 It is just as filling and in my opinion tastes better than its meaty counterpart.
+Meat eaters will love it too!

 There is so much confusing information about what is healthy to eat these days.
 Fad diets and recommendations come and go.
 Foods that we once thought were good for us suddenly are not.
 There is one item that remains consistent and that is is vegetables.